 New regulations on food inspection come into effect.
 Water utilities are classified as food companies for the first time.

-Perlan, the panoramic restaurant on top of the water tanks on Öskjuhlíð, comes into use.
-Perlan connects and rests on top of six hot water tanks, which each contain 4 million litres of hot water.
+Perlan, the panoramic restaurant on top of the water tanks in Öskjuhlíð, is inaugurated.
+Perlan ("The Pearl") connects and rests on top of six hot water tanks, each containing some 4 million litres of hot water.
 It is a steel casing construction, which not only fulfils the function of connecting the hot water tanks but also forms a domed roof.

 The origins of the hot water utility in Borgarfjörður can be traced back to the 1960’s when geothermal energy measurements started in the area.
 After some fruitless testing by Borgarfjörður and Akranes, a preliminary examination of the thermal springs of Deildartunguhver revealed that it would be cost-effective to exploit their heat in the hot water utility.
 These hot springs are the most abundant in Iceland and the whole of Europe.
 The hot water utility was formally founded in Hvanneyri in 1979.